rochards/learning-cs/kubernetes-course/README.md

     - to list all resources delimited by a namespace: `kubectl api-resources --namespaced=true`
     - to list all resources not delimited by a namespace: `kubectl api-resources --namespaced=false`

+### Volumes

+Volumes is a little bit complicated topic, so it deservers a separated section.

+K8s doesn't give you data persistence out of the box, meaning data stored in Pods disappears once they're terminated, that's why the need of Volumes.
+These are the storage requirements:
+- storage must not depend on pod lifecycle.
+- storage must be available on all nodes.
+- storage needs to survive even if the cluster crashes

 ## About the YAML files

 Each configuration file consists of three parts: